🕒 Reading Time: 10 minutes

 It offers free coverage for track and field, swimming, cycling, and Olympic sports, and is available through web browsers and mobile devices with typical account registration.

-The interface is basic; however, it’s focused and easy to navigate.
+The interface is basic but focused and easy to navigate.
 Ads tend to appear occasionally during events, but it’s manageable.

 The best part about Eurovision Sport is that you get year-round access to sports like track and field, swimming, and more that usually only get airtime during the Olympics.